Next-Generation-Neural-Interfaces/Hardware-efficient-MUA-compression/README.md

 Article located at:

-Results and data (neural data .mat files) located at:
+Results (as .pkl files) and formatted data (as neural data .mat files) located at: Zenodo, doi: 10.5281/zenodo.6265023

 ## Code to recreate results: